-Commonly found variants of Locust trees include the Black and Honey Locusts.
+Commonly found variants of locust trees include the Black and Honey Locusts.
 Both these trees are popular for their incredibly solid wood, their mildly fragrant flowers, and their vibrant foliage.
-However, these aren’t the only Locust Trees there is.
-In this article, we will discuss the top variants of Locust Trees that are widely found in different parts of the globe.
+However, these aren’t the only locust trees there are.
+In this article, we will discuss the top variants of locust trees that are widely found in different parts of the globe.

 1. Black Locusts

-Native to the North American Region, these trees can assume a height of a whopping 80 feet.
-In most cases, however, they only grow between 40 and 60 feet with canopies spreading across 30 feet.
-The branches of these plants do not have a uniform pattern and in most instances, they leave gaps.
+Native to the North American region, these trees can reach a height of a whopping 80 feet.
+In most cases, however, they only grow between 40 and 60 feet, with canopies spreading across 30 feet.
+The branches of these plants do not have a uniform pattern and, in most instances, they leave gaps.
 This further makes way for excellent shade.

-Although the wood is extremely difficult to cut through, it is one of the best choices for firewood as it can easily burn over a long period.
-In several regions, it is also cultivated as a honey plant where it may bloom and thrive well.
+Although the wood is extremely difficult to cut through, it is one of the best choices for firewood as it can easily burn over a long period of time.
+In several regions, it is also cultivated as a honey plant, where it may bloom and thrive well.
 The flowers are an ideal source of nectar for honeybees in those specific regions.